 A section has been torn away in the wind and this could be a lethal flying object if it were to have hit someone.

 Why have other companies’ fascia boards and guttering changed colour?

 It is therefore essential that you see the BBA (British Board of Agrément) certificate before choosing a company to carry out your roofline refurbishment.

 Salmon-pink fascias, as they are known in the trade.

-In this example above we can see the discolouration, not only on the fascia boards but also on the brackets and guttering components.
+In this example below we can see the discolouration, not only on the fascia boards but also on the brackets and guttering components.

 Clearly there is no consistency in the manufacturing process here!

 Just a few wrong ways to construct a box end gable corner